'Switched On Pop' Podcast Turns Accessible Music Analysis Into A New Book

 Charlie Harding, a songwriter, and Nate Sloan, a musicologist, used to be snobby about pop music.
 Then, on a road trip, they heard "Call Me Maybe," Carly Rae Jepsen's 2012 earworm, and decided to lean into their backgrounds to try to understand the craft of the song.

-"I think, by explaining some of these musical concepts, all the sudden I was able to hear the song in a way I wasn't able to beforehand," Sloan says.
+"I think, by explaining some of these musical concepts, all the sudden I was able to hear the song in a way I wasn't able to beforehand," Harding says.

 They started dissecting big pop hits the way they might study jazz or classical.
 They launched a podcast called Switched on Pop, and now they have a book by the same name.
 Each chapter studies a basic principle of music through one omnipresent song.